How should we aggregate ratings? Accounting for personal rating scales via Wasserstein barycenters

 The case of universal preferences is actually much simpler than it may seem at first.
-Remarkably, it turns out that in this case, the primitive rating estimator is actually the same as $A$, the estimator which just averages user ratings without any prior scaling!
-Moreover, the error in ratings estimation with either of these estimators is naturally expressed in terms of the Wasserstein distance between $\wh \mu$ and $\mu$.
+Remarkably, it turns out that in this case, the primitive rating estimator is actually the same as $A$, the average of the ratings!
+Moreover, the loss is naturally expressed in terms of the Wasserstein distance between $\wh \mu$ and $\mu$.